chaincloud-dot-com/chaincloud-docs/source/api/basic-api.rst

     **GET /api/v1/open/address/batch/** *(int: batch_no)*

         Returns a batch of receiving addresses.
+You should use this API to retrieve addresses (both Cold Receiving and Hot Sending) each time for a batch, and after that you should use V Device to verify the data of this batch.

         **Example response**::